2018 NAAIM Shark Tank Winner!

-Dave Moenning, Founder and CIO of Heritage Capital Research, Captures Top Honors in the NAAIM Shark Tank Competition
+Dave Moenning, Founder and CIO of Heritage Capital Research, Captures Top Honors in the NAAIM Investing Strategy Competition

 Littleton, CO – May 7, 2018 – Long-time financial professional Dave Moenning, founder and chief investment officer of Heritage Capital Research in Denver, Colorado, took home first place in the 2018 National Association of Active Investment Managers (NAAIM) Shark Tank.
 The competition was held in conjunction with the NAAIM Uncommon Knowledge conference in Orlando, Florida at the end of April.